 Working as patrols, this hands-on course provides adult leaders the practical outdoor skills they need to lead Scouts in the out-of-doors.
 Upon completion, leaders should feel comfortable teaching Scouts the basic skills required to obtain the First Class rank.
 Topics covered: • Campsite Selection • Ropes – Whipping, Tying, and Lashing • Wood Tools – Knife, Camp Saw, and Ax • Fire Site Preparation and Building • Cooking • First Aid • Plant and Animal Identification • Packing and Hiking Techniques • Map and Compass • Leave No Trace.
 The training encompasses a weekend.
 Eat dinner before arriving.
 Registration includes Saturday breakfast, lunch and dinner.

-Personal Items To Bring: BSA Health and Medical Record, field uniform, activity uniform (troop or Scout t-shirt), closed toed shoes (boots or tennis shoes), jacket, rain gear.
-Personal Gear: tent, ground cloth, camp chair, sleeping bag or blanket, sleeping pad or cot, mess kit (knife, fork, spoon, bowl/plate, coffee cup in a mesh bag), refillable water bottle, bug repellant, sunscreen, personal hygiene products (e.g., toothpaste, deodorant), flashlight/headlamp with extra batteries, compass, note-taking materials, pocket knife, matches/lighter, backpack, personal medications.
-Optional gear: sunglasses, personal first aid kit, towel/shower gear, camera, ear plugs, gloves.
+Personal Items To Bring: BSA Health and Medical Record (Part A & B for all Scouting events).
+Clothes: field uniform, activity uniform (Scout t-shirt) or comfortable clothes, closed-toed shoes (boots or tennis shoes), jacket, rain gear.
+Scouting ten essentials: pocket knife, first aid kit, extra clothes, rain gear, refillable water bottle, flashlight or headlamp with extra batteries, trail food, match and fire starters, sun protection, map and compass.
+Personal Gear: tent, ground cloth, camp chair, sleeping bag or blanket, sleeping pad or cot, mess kit (knife, fork, spoon, bowl/plate, coffee cup in a mesh bag), bug repellant, sunscreen, personal hygiene products (e.g., toothpaste, deodorant), note-taking materials, backpack, personal medications.
+Recommended: Field Book, Troop Leader Guidebook, Scout Handbook.
+Optional gear: sunglasses, camera, earplugs, gloves for saw and ax demonstration.